openstack/governance/reference/new-projects-requirements.rst

   * Open Development:

     * The project uses public code reviews on the OpenStack infrastructure
-    * The project has core reviewers and adopts a test-driven gate for changes
+    * The project has core reviewers and adopts a test-driven gate in the OpenStack infrastructure for changes
     * The project provides liaisons that serve as contacts for the work of cross-project teams in OpenStack
     * Where it makes sense, the project cooperates with existing projects